darko-pilav/ConvexHull/README.md

 ConvexHull
 ==========

-Returns Convex Hull of points in 3D space
+Returns Convex Hull of points in 2D space (3D is WIP)